fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/2d-laser.md

 ## Prep for this week's class

+Bring some materials you'd like to try on the laser cutter (they must be checked for safety first, you must know what they're made from, and should have a data sheet or be able to show a manufacturer or retailer webpage for that material).

 ## Baseline

 No knowledge of laser cutters or software assumed.
 However, you will find this session much easier if you have spent some time playing with vector graphics software: